kaumaron/Data_Science/README.md

 <iframe src="https://public.tableau.com/views/CongressionalPartisanship/Dashboard1?:showVizHome=no&:embed=true" width="100%" height="500"></iframe>

+## Twitter Bots
+I've created a couple of Twitter bots that retweet (RT) specific types of tweets.
+I have a bot that RTs data science and artificial intelligence news ([@akdm_bot](https://twitter.com/akdm_bot), currently at just over 600 followers).
+I also created a bot for a friend's alternative history podcast ([@what_if_history](https://twitter.com/what_if_history)).
+The bot helped increase his audience engagement and helped to bring the number of followers from between 20 and 40 to around 600.
+Both bots are toy projects at the moment and have kinks that need to be worked out.
+The code is available in my [Twitter Bots repository](https://github.com/kaumaron/TwitterBots).

 ## Packt Publishing Free-Learning E-Books
 [Packt Publishing](https://www.packtpub.com/) has a daily e-book that is offered for free as long as you sign-up for an account and visit the [Free Learning](https://www.packtpub.com/packt/offers/free-learning) page.
 As part of my morning routine, I check my email, so I wrote [a scraper](https://github.com/kaumaron/Data_Science/tree/master/FreeLearning) that gathers the title of the book and a description and sends an email to a list of users.
 I have three versions: `Free_Book_Scraper.py` is the first version that I wrote with an HTML email, `Free_Book_Scraper_HTML_color.py` is an newer version that included an HTML button with a button that changed color to match the colors of the book,  `Free_Book_Scraper_html_w_colors.py` is the current version that I run on my AWS EC2 instance (if you are interested in joining that list send an [email](mailto:andrewkmauro@gmail.com?subject=Packt%20Free%20Learning)).